Whats in this section?

 Adult Social Care can work with you to assess your finances as well as carry out a full benefits check.
 They can also assist you in claiming your full benefit entitlement.

 You don’t have to contact the council to arrange home care services, you can contact providers directly.

 For more information on paying for home care see paying for care.

 Other ways to fund your care and support

-The Society of Later Life Advisers (SOLLA) aims to assist consumers and their families in finding trusted accredited financial advisers who understand financial needs in later life.
+The Society of Later Life Advisers (SOLLA) aims to assist consumers searching for accredited financial advisers specialising in financial needs in later life.
 Search its website www.societyoflaterlifeadvisers.co.uk/find-an-adviser to find a SOLLA-accredited independent financial adviser.

 The Money Advice Service is a free and impartial money advice service set up by the Government.
 It offers free and unbiased advice.
 Tel: 0300 500 5000 or web: www.moneyadviceservice.org.uk